webix-hub/docs/data/api/refs/ui.list_methods.md

 - api/link/ui.list_sync.md - allows syncing two copies of data (all or just a part of it) from one DataCollection to another
 - api/link/ui.list_unbind.md - breaks "bind" link
 - api/link/ui.list_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command
+- api/link/ui.list_undo.md -
 - api/link/ui.list_unselect.md - removes selection from the specified item
 - api/link/ui.list_unselectall.md - removes selection from all items
-- api/link/ui.list_updateitem.md - sets properties of the data item
+- api/link/ui.list_updateitem.md - updates the data item with new properties
 - api/link/ui.list_validate.md - validates one record or all dataset against validation rules }}